-Infrared radiation drying is one of the most useful drving methods with much higher drying rate rather than that of the air drying methods.
+Infrared radiation drying is one of the most useful drying methods with much higher drying rate rather than that of the air drying methods.
 Thanks to the high penetration of infrared rays, infrared radiation is converted to heat inside the body and leads to heating up all over the sample, homogeneously.
-By using infrared radiation drying, water evaporation takes place from both outside of the inside and specimen, simultaneously with accelerated drying rate [14, 15]; whereas in the ordinary drying techniques, the surface temperature is usually more than the inside.
+By using infrared radiation drying, water evaporation takes place from both outside of the and simultaneously with accelerated drying rate [14, 15]; whereas in the ordinary drying techniques, the surface temperature is usually more than the inside.

 The structure of dried gels is equivalent to that of the corresponding glasses [1, 16], but less condensed and containing excess free volume.
 Gel structural skeleton approaches to that of melt derived glasses, if only heated to higher temperatures.
 During structural transformation of gel to glass, particles welding results in progressive pore elimination by diffusion and viscose flow mechanisms.
-In the gel to glass transformation, the residual OH and OR groups are removed in the form of H2O and ROH, which accompanied by additional network is polymerization and causes considerable weight loss and shrinkage.
+In the gel to glass transformation, the residual OH and OR groups are removed in the form of H2O and ROH, which is accompanied by additional network polymerization and causes considerable weight loss and shrinkage.
 Finally, when the temperature is high enough, rapid shrinkage and the collapse of large pores occur by viscose sintering [1].
+In the present work, the effect of different drying methods on physical properties of the prepared gels and their relevant glasses has been methods on physical properties of the prepared gels and their relevant glasses has been investigated.
+The gel to glass transformation mechanism during heat treatment has been also discussed and characterized.